 From the time Nathan was introduced to the book Conscious Capitalism in the fall of 2014, he was inspired to do more.
 He attended the Conscious Capitalism conference in 2015, and again in 2016, becoming a champion for the movement.
 Currently he serves as a Senior Manager in the Customer Solutions department at Delta Faucet Company, putting to use his experience in accounting, finance, international business, employer branding and customer service.
 For Nathan, Conscious Capitalism inspires him both personally and professionally to do more towards providing fulfillment in people’s day to day lives.
 That conviction led him to be a critical contributor to the creation of the Conscious Capitalism chapter in Indianapolis.

 A connoisseur of Michigan blueberries, Nathan is a graduate of Indiana University-Bloomington, Kelley School of Business, and received his MBA from Butler University; he has served as a board member for the Indiana chapter of the Society of Consumer Affairs Professionals (SOCAP).
 An Army National Guard veteran, he served a tour of duty in Kuwait and Iraq in 2003.

 VP Chapter Administration

 Leslie is literally a “peak performer”, having reached the summit of Mt.
 Kilimanjaro!
-When she isn’t adventuring, Leslie serves as Vice President, Customer Experience at Walker.
-In this role, she leads Walker’s customer experience strategy, design, and implementation, using her strong data and analytic skills.
+When she isn’t adventuring, Leslie serves as Director of Market Strategy & Insights at Anthem.
+In this role, she helps guide Anthem's customer experience strategy and brings the voice of the customer to decision making using her strong data and analytic skills.

 As Principal and Senior Vice President of Marketing for Walker, Gibbons has global responsibility for definition, branding, and promotion of the company and its solutions.